 Wheeler tended to present his views as the views of the League.
 Even when the League had either no view or a different view.
-Convinced of the importance of prohibition, he demanded hard work from himself and others.
-Frequently ignoring holidays, including Christmas and Easter, he expected others to do the same.
+He was convinced of the importance of prohibition.
+So he demanded hard work from himself and others.
+Of ignoring holidays, including Christmas and Easter, he expected others to do the same.

-Even his love letters to his fiancee, Ella Belle Candy, typically contained observations on prohibition along with professions of affection.
-After their marriage in 1901, their house became an extension of his office.
+Even his love letters to his fiancee, Ella Belle Candy, had views on prohibition.
+Of course, along with professions of love.
+They were marriage in 1901.
+Then their house became an extension of his office.
 The couple had three children.
-Yet everything in life, including his family was subordinate to his prohibition activities.
+Yet everything in life, including his family, was second to his prohibition activities.
 Even on their 50th wedding anniversary, Wheeler left his wife alone.
-He did that so he could travel to participate in a debate on prohibition.
+He did that so he could travel to a debate on prohibition.

-Wheeler frequently claimed to have essentially written the National Prohibition Enforcement Act (the Volstead Act.)
-But Congressman Andrew Volstead repeatedly denied that assertion.
-However, it is clear that Wheeler was at least highly influential in drafting its contents.
-Congress and others also continually called on him to explain its complex provisions.
+Wheeler often claimed to have essentially written the National Prohibition Enforcement Act (the Volstead Act).
+But Congressman Andrew Volstead repeatedly denied it.
+However, it is clear that Wheeler was at least highly important in drafting its contents.
+Congress and others often called on him to explain its complex provisions.

 Called for Strong Enforcement

-Many prohibitionists stressed the importance of education to bring about voluntary compliance.
+Many prohibitionists stressed the importance of education.
+That was to bring about voluntary compliance.
 But Wheeler insisted on strict and vigorous enforcement.
-He was a strong proponent of strong force.
+He was a proponent of strong force.
 And “he desired the most severe penalties, the most aggressive policies even to calling out the Army and navy, the most relentless prosecution.”1

 The Prohibition Bureau added poisons to industrial alcohol to prevent its us as a beverage.
-Wheeler opposed the use of nonpoisonous denaturants such as soap or other noxious but harmless substances.
+Wheeler opposed the use of nonpoisonous additives such as soap or other noxious but harmless things.
 He argued that “the government is under no obligation to furnish people with alcohol that is drinkable when the Constitution prohibits it.
 The person who drinks this industrial alcohol…is a deliberate suicide.”2

 IV.
 Powerful Leader